ireko8/ireko8.github.io/index.md

 ### International Conference (Reviewed)

 1. __T.
 Iwai__, N. Fukumoto, and A. Nakao, "StarBundler: Middlebox for Satellite-Independent Delay Control in LEO Constellation."
-IEEE ICC 2023 (To appear).
+IEEE ICC 2023.
 2. __T.
 Iwai__ and A. Nakao, "Bandwidth Allocation with Slice Quality Fairness in Network Slicing under Variable Link Capacity."
 IEEE Globecom 2021.
 3. __T.
 Iwai__ and A. Nakao, "Sliceable Congestion Control for Latency-Aware Bandwidth Allocation in Network Slicing."
 IEEE ICC 2021.
 4. __T.
 Iwai__ and A. Nakao, "Progressive Slicing for Application Identification in Application-Specific Network Slicing."
 IEEE Globecom 2020.